 An economical alternative to custom orthotics, this original design by Powerstep became the template from which all other insoles by this brand were based.

 It has a totally encapsulated design that provides firm and complete contact support as well as a built-in arch support and a heel cradle for additional stability.
 These orthotics alleviates pain associated with plantar fasciitis, heel pain, discomfort, moderate pronation.

 Because they’re ultra-thin and plain, they fit all casual and athletic shoes to offer the best foot support.

 The Powerstep brand takes pride in excellent customer feedbacks.
 Many users claim that after as little as four weeks, they start noticing an improvement in the support and in comfort of their insoles.

 - Best in shoes with limited space

 - Good for flat feet

-- Pretty hard for some
+- Can feel slightly hard for some

 This particular model is unique because of their patented 3-POD Modulation System.
 This is done by positioning pods with different degrees of hardness beneath the main areas of the foot.

 - Ease plantar fasciitis